xinxin-zhang/jenkinsTemplate-python/README.md

 ## Part 4: Test-Driven Development

-Test-Driven Development (TDD) is a software development process wherein you write test cases for new software requirements, and only afterwards you improve the software to pass the tests.
-Let's practice.
+Test-Driven Development (TDD) is a software development process wherein you write test cases for new software requirements, and only afterwards do you improve the software to pass the tests.
+Let's practice that.

 What happens when you call `sln.ArrayPairSum(['herp', 'derp'])`?
-How should your program behave?
+How *should* your program behave?
 It most likely throws an error, but maybe that isn't how you'd like your program to behave.
-Let's say you want to return 0 instead.
+Let's say you have the requirement that your function return 0 for non-integral arrays.
 To implement this using a TDD process:

- * create a new test in `test/test.py` that ensures ArrayPairSum returns 0 when it is called with a string array.
+ * create a new test in `test/test.py` that ensures `ArrayPairSum` returns 0 when it is called with a string array.

 ```python
     def test_str(self):